mdolab/openconcept/docs/features/weights.rst

 Single-engine turboprop OEW: ``SingleTurboPropEmptyWeight``
 ===========================================================

-This model combines estimates from Raymer, Torenbeek, Roskam, and others to compute the total operating empty weight of a small single-engine turboprop aircraft.
+This model combines estimates from :footcite:t:`raymer2006aircraft` and :footcite:t:`roskam2019airplane` to compute the total operating empty weight of a small single-engine turboprop aircraft.
 The engine and propeller weight are not computed since OpenConcept's turboshaft and propeller models compute those separately.
 Thus, those weights must be provided to this component by the user.